Nash Equilibrium Seeking in N-Coalition Games via a Gradient-Free Method: Convergence Analysis

-which completes the proof. \end{Proof} \begin{Remark} Theorem~\ref{theorem:optimality} characterizes the convergence performance of the proposed algorithm.
-It shows that the players' actions converge to a neighborhood of the Nash equilibrium at a geometric rate with the error bounded by a term which is proportional to the step-size.
-When the step-size gets smaller, the error bound also decreases, leading to a better accuracy. \end{Remark}
+which completes the proof. \end{Proof} \begin{Remark} Theorem~\ref{theorem:optimality} shows that the players' actions converge to a neighborhood of the NE at a geometric rate with the error bounded by a term which is proportional to both the step-size and the smoothing parameter.
+When the step-size and the smoothing parameter are set smaller, the error bound decreases, leading to a better accuracy. \end{Remark} \begin{Remark} The upper bound of the step-size depends on the global information, which may be infeasible to compute in a distributed mannar.
+However, the lower bound of the step-size is 0, which implies that the step-size can be set small enough to guarantee the convergence of the algorithm.
+The notion of a sufficiently small step-size is common in gradient tracking methods, see also \cite{Xi2016a,Xin2019b,Pu2020,Xin2019}. \end{Remark}